jeffwright13/pytest-tui/README.md

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.

 ## HTML Export
-Invoke with option `tuihtml` to produce a HTML file that mirrors the full console output from your test run.
-Outputfile is named `output_html.html`.
-This topion can be either called by itself, or in conjuction with the other `tui` options.
+Invoke with option `--tuihtml` to produce an HTML file with expandable/collapsible results sections.
+The output file is named `output_html.html` and is automatically launched upon completion of the test run, just as with the TUIs.
+This option can be either called by itself, or in conjuction with the other `tui` options.

 `pytest --tuihtml`